CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 around after :math:`t` years, where :math:`t` years is on the x-axis.
 We see that very few leaders make it past 20 years in office.
 Of course, like all good stats, we need to report how uncertain we are about these point estimates, i.e. we need confidence intervals.
-They are computed on the call to ``fit``, and are located under the ``confidence_interval_`` property.
+They are computed in the call to ``fit``, and are located under the ``confidence_interval_`` property.
+(The mathematics can be found in `these notes <http://courses.nus.edu.sg/course/stacar/internet/st3242/handouts/notes2.pdf>`_.)

+.. math::  S(t) = Pr( T > t)

 Alternatively, we can call ``plot`` on the ``KaplanMeierFitter`` itself to plot both the KM estimate and its confidence intervals: